13 Similarity and Diagonalization

 Diagonalization

-A square matrix \mathbf{A} \in \mathbb{R}^{n \times n} is diagonalizable if \mathbf{A} is similar to a diagonal matrix:
+Definition 13.3 A square matrix \mathbf{A} \in \mathbb{C}^{n \times n} is diagonalizable if \mathbf{A} is similar to a diagonal matrix:

-where \Lambda is a diagonal matrix.
+where \mathbf{\Lambda} is a diagonal matrix.

 Diagonalization and eigensystems

-A square matrix \mathbf{A} \in \mathbb{R}^{n \times n} is diagonalizable if and only if \mathbf{A} has n linearly independent eigenvectors.
-That is,
+Theorem 13.2 A square matrix \mathbf{A} \in \mathbb{C}^{n \times n} is diagonalizable if and only if \mathbf{A} has n linearly independent eigenvectors

 where